mvolkmann/blog/src/meteor.md

   Meteor.call('setDone', task._id, !task.done, handleError);
   ```

-- Remove the import of `Tasks` from `client/Task.svelte`
+- Remove the import of `Meteor` and `Tasks` from `client/Task.svelte`
-  since it is no longer used.
+  since they are no longer used.

 1. Explicitly specify what data the server sends to the client
-   so we can separate todos by user.
+   so we can separate tasks by user.

-   They will still be stored in the same MongoDB collection,
+   The tasks will still be stored in the same MongoDB collection,
-   but each user will only see and operate on the todos they created.
+   but each user will only see and operate on the tasks they created.

+   - Remove a Meteor package by entering
-   - Enter `meteor remove autopublish`
+     `meteor remove autopublish`

    - Add the following after the imports in `server/tasks.js`
      to publish only tasks that belong to the logged in user: